Finding aid created by: MRC

 Date: 22 Jan 2020

-Betty Albertus Miller (1933-2019) was an American beautician and an expert in decorative hair combs.
-Betty began collecting combs in the early 1960s, and eventually she and her husband Ralph accumulated the world's largest antique ornamental hair comb collection.
-Open to the public, the Miller Comb Museum in Homer, Alaska held more than 3000 examples of hair combs, representing a wide variety of eras, regions, and materials.
-She was one of the founders of the Antique Comb Collectors Club (AC3), and an appraiser of historical combs for a number of auction houses including Lloyd's of London.
+Miller began collecting combs in the late 1950s, and eventually she and her husband Ralph accumulated the world's largest antique ornamental hair comb collection.
+In 1985 they opened the Miller Hair Comb Museum in Homer, Alaska, which held more than 3800 examples of hair combs, representing a wide variety of eras, regions, and materials, including combs from indigenous peoples of Alaska and the American Southwest and combs made from celluloid, jet, and tortoise shell.
+Miller was one of the founders of the Antique Comb Collectors Club (AC3), which became the Antique Comb Collectors Club International (AC3I) in 1992, and an appraiser of historical combs for a number of auction houses including Lloyd's of London.
 [Information drawn from her obituary in the Homer News, 19 Jun 2019.]

 Access Restrictions: